 Most recently as Vice-President, Communications at Bell Media, Scott Henderson led the strategic day to day operations of program and talent publicity, internal and corporate communications, public affairs and community investment for Bell Media.

-Henderson is responsible for all communications efforts for the company’s two conventional networks, CTV and CTV Two; Bell Media’s stable of entertainment, factual, sports, news, specialty and pay channels; as well as the company’s radio stations, digital properties, and Out-of-Home division.
+Henderson was responsible for all communications efforts for the company’s two conventional networks, CTV and CTV Two; Bell Media’s stable of entertainment, factual, sports, news, specialty and pay channels; as well as the company’s radio stations, digital properties, and Out-of-Home division.

-A 18-year veteran of the company, Henderson began his career at The Comedy Network shortly after its launch.
+An 18-year veteran of the company, Henderson began his career at The Comedy Network shortly after its launch.
 He became Director, Communications in 2004 and Vice-President, Communications in 2007.
-An industry trailblazer and advocate for strategic and fulsome communication strategies surrounding original Canadian content, he has overseen the publicity campaigns for some of the Canada’s most-watched and successful original programs, including Corner Gas, Canadian Idol, Flashpoint, The Juno Awards, iHeartRadio Much Music Video Awards, Degrassi, Saving Hope and, most recently, Orphan Black, 19-2, Masterchef Canada, Bitten and The Amazing Race Canada.
+An industry trailblazer and advocate for strategic and fulsome communication strategies surrounding original Canadian content, he has overseen the publicity campaigns for some of Canada’s most-watched and successful original programs, including Corner Gas, Canadian Idol, Flashpoint, The Juno Awards, iHeartRadio Much Music Video Awards, Degrassi, Saving Hope and, most recently, Orphan Black, 19-2, Masterchef Canada, Bitten and The Amazing Race Canada.